 - Keep your ankle elevated above your heart for 2 to 3 days to help reduce swelling and pain.
 You can also apply a cold pack to reduce swelling.

 - Keep your bandage clean and dry.
 Follow instructions for how to change the dressing.

-- You can take pain relievers, if needed, as long as your doctor says it is safe to do so.
+- You can take pain relievers, if needed, as long as your provider says it is safe to do so.

 - You will need to use a walker or crutches and keep weight off your foot unless your provider says it is OK to put weight on your foot.

 Arthroscopy uses small cuts in the skin.
 Compared to open surgery, you may have: